The Fair Fit Method Sewing + Design - Creating New Pathways for Learning and Expression with Creative Sewing Practices

 Learn and Make the Fair Fit Skirt is the prerequisite to Learn and Make the Fair Fit Dress.
 You MUST TAKE this course first in order to participate in the dress course.
-The sewing, fit, and draping methods build on each other, so its impossible to make the dress without knowing how to make the skirt.
+The sewing, fit, and draping methods build on each other and the information is given in order to build upon each skill learned.

 Later in the the program if you choose the option to enjoy the entire curriculum, there are several classes that focus on a specific topic.
 These classes will be shorter labs that will teach you innovative repurposing, creating custom sleeves, and pattern grading principles.
-I will have these up on the curriculum page later in November.
+You can learn more about these classes on our curriculum page here.

-With the Fair Fit Method is to share my personal perspective in design and give you an intensive study to change and advance your approach to sewing.
-I know how important it is to any sewer to know how to fit for your own body as well as other people, how to customize a pattern fluidly by applying draping skills, and also creating numerous creative garments that reflect your own creativity and perspective in design?
+My intention with the Fair Fit Method is to share my personal perspective in design and give you an intensive study to change and advance your approach to sewing.
+I know how important it is to any sewer to know how to fit for your own body as well as other people and how to customize a pattern to your unique perspective.

-By participating in the program and courses, you will no longer be dependent strictly on the designs offered by the commercial pattern lines, and you will be able to analyze the look you want to make and know the steps to accomplish it.
-For those of you eager to learn sewing and design in a new way, I know from my years of teaching that giving students a process and a plan with working timeline is the most effective way to learn and grow quickly as long as you implement the work and push through the challenges.
+For those of you eager to learn sewing and design in a new way, I know from my years of teaching that giving students a process and a plan with working timeline is one effective way to learn and grow quickly as long as you implement the work and push through the challenges.